AlanRandon/.dotfiles/INSTALL.md

 ## Userspace configuration

 Run `/home/<USERNAME>/projects/.dotfiles/scripts/install-dotfiles` to install additional configuration files (e.g. window manager and vim configuration).
-Exit the `root` login and login as the user - use `Win+Enter` to start a new terminal - zinit will install zsh plugins automatically and `Ctrl+Shift+I` will install tmux plugins.
+Exit the `root` login and login as the user - use `Win+Enter` to start a new terminal - zinit will install zsh plugins automatically.
 Use the `vim` alias to enter neovim for lazy to install neovim plugins, try a `:checkhealth` when this is done to check the vim environment is configured as should be.
 Open firefox with `Win+b` and ensure the appropriate extensions are installed.
 Userstyles can be downloaded from the [catppuccin userstyles customizer](https://catppuccin-userstyles-customizer.uncenter.dev) and imported into the Stylus extension.

 ## Secrets